Lithium Extraction Methods

 Unmatched Operational Efficiency

-• >95% lithium recovery rate – Far surpassing solar evaporation’s 20-40% efficiency.
+• >95% lithium recovery rate – far surpassing solar evaporation's 20-40% efficiency.

-• Fastest lithium extraction process – Converts produced water into battery-grade lithium in hours, not years.
+• Fastest lithium extraction process – converts produced water into battery-grade lithium in hours, not years.

-• Low energy consumption – Our low-pressure, fully automated, energy-efficient system keeps operational costs low while maximizing output.
+• Low energy consumption – our low-pressure, fully automated, energy-efficient system keeps operational costs low while maximizing output.

-• Cost-effective operation - Our on-site production and refining process, coupled with fixed-price feedstock, ensures the cost-effective production of lithium compounds.
+• Cost-effective operation - our on-site production and refining process, coupled with fixed-price feedstock, ensures the cost-effective production of lithium compounds.

 A Scalable, Fast-to-Market Solution